When you’re looking around at how to start a blog or a website, Wix is one of the more common options that you’ll see mentioned every now and then.

 Now, if you’re looking for something for a basic site and you’re not going to be making money off your site, and it’s just kind of a side-project, then Wix isn’t the worst option out there.

-There are many Wix alternatives like Shopify for online stores, and plenty more – but there’s also a difference approach to getting your site online, and we think it’s a much better way to go for people who are taking their sites very seriously, and we’ve got a couple of different options when it comes to that better approach which we’ll discuss in a few moments.
+There are many Wix alternatives like Shopify for online stores, and plenty more – but there’s also a different approach to getting your site online, and we think it’s a much better way to go for people who are taking their sites very seriously, and we’ve got a couple of different options when it comes to that better approach which we’ll discuss in a few moments.

 There are a handful of companies who offer a relatively similar service to Wix.
 We view Wix as the budget, lower-end option among their peers, but there are plenty of similar companies.
 Some of them are worse than Wix, some of them are better, some are just a bit different.
 Shopify is a great Wix alternative, but it has some of its own downsides, too.